jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

     .Hourly();
 ```

 This will now execute each task in parallel so Santa can fetch and process both of these more efficiently.
-Any intensive CPU work that either task may perform will not cause the other to wait.
+Any intensive CPU work that either task may perform will not cause the other to wait/block.

 # Schedule Task Groups